 What are the payment options?

-An emergency fee of $75.00 (slightly higher after midnight and on holidays) which covers the initial exam will be charged to all clients.
-This fee is slightly higher after midnight and on Holidays.
-To avoid misunderstanding, the emergency fee and form of payment will be discussed prior to patient admission.
+The emergency exam fee and form of payment will be discussed prior to patient admission.
 After the initial examination, the doctor on duty will give an estimate of further charges for treatment, hospitalization, or surgery.
 In some cases, an accurate estimate of total charges will be delayed until a full case evaluation is made.
 If your pet’s condition changes after being admitted, we will attempt to contact you about further treatment or estimate revision.
 If a critical situation arises and you cannot be reached, we will provide the necessary care.
-Fees are due at the time services are rendered; a deposit will requested with the balance due upon discharge.
+Fees are due at the time services are rendered; a deposit will be requested with the balance due upon discharge.

 What types of pets do you handle?